Tangshan Hebei, China Travel Guide

 This section covers recommended vaccinations, common health concerns, access to emergency services, and other safety considerations.

-Stay informed about environmental and food safety.
+Stay informed about related to the environment and food safety.

 Emergency services are available.
 For serious medical conditions, go to a major hospital.
 Travel insurance is highly recommended.
 Pharmacies are widely available (green cross mark) for over-the-counter medications.